-Campus buddies are volunteers who introduce new students with Asperger syndrome and autism spectrum conditions to university life.
+Campus buddies are volunteers who introduce new students with autism spectrum conditions or social phobia to university life.
 Find out how to apply.

 As a campus buddy, you'll be paired with a student who has Asperger Syndrome or an autism spectrum condition (ASC) or who suffers from social anxiety/social phobia.
 You'll support them with the social aspects of being a new student at the University, including:

 - showing them around campus, where specific facilities are and how to use them, like laundrettes or the Library

 - helping them get involved in social situations, like the Freshers' Fair, clubs and societies

 - showing them where the local supermarket is

 You must be available for up to 5 hours during Freshers' Week, and for one hour per week for the rest of Semester 1.

 - an undergraduate who's been at the University for at least a year